ParallelTask/dinoloop/README.md

  ## Planned Releases
  * Middlewares at action level.
  * @ModelBinder on action level for auto binding model from http-request body.

+ ## Announcements
+ We have a feedback from our community to have an official documentaion with more examples.
+We are excited to share you that soon we are going to launch an official website for dinoloop.
+It would be released pretty soon!.
+Thanks for all your support.